Jonas Rathsman

 He was born in a small village in Western Sweden.
 At the age of 18, he started organizing parties at local nightclubs in Gothenburg.

 Using this platform Jonas Rathsman began producing music under his own name and quickly caught the attention of the French Express label.
 It was with French Express that he began to release his music, starting in 2011 with the bass heavy 'Love Is My Middle Name' which was featured on the second instalment of the French Express compilation.
 Jonas quickly followed up this success with his first solo release on French Express 'Tobago/Feeling You' gaining high-profile support from the likes of The Magician.

 Jonas' reputation continued to grow following two more releases on French Express, 'Since I Don't Have You' and 'W4W' that got notable BBC Radio 1 support from Pete Tong, who was such a fan of Jonas' output that he invited him to play the coveted Essential Mix with fellow French Express artist, Perseus.

 He continued to supply the world of underground house music with releases on French Express and his productions eventually lead to Pete Tong tipping Jonas Rathsman as his 'Future Star' for 2014.

 As a result of this he was asked to remix Sam Smith's single, Like I Can later that year.

-Since then, the level of support for Jonas has grown exponentially.
 Disclosure are now the most notable backers and have invited him to produce the inaugural release on their new extension of Method Records, 'Method White'.
-'Wolfsbane' was released on 23 March 2015 has already made huge waves across the underground music scene.
-Following the buzz of 'Wolfsbane', Jonas was invited for the second time by Pete Tong to feature on a new Essential Mix in July 2015.
+'Wolfsbane' was released on 23 March 2015.